10 Simple Ways to Improve Your Company Culture

 If we take a look at companies such as Zappos or Google, they manage to employ top talent even without paying highest industry salaries.
 They invest time and energy into building a positive company culture which permeates their business.
 When we speak of methods, here are ten steps that can be taken in order to infuse your business with much-needed company culture change:

-1. Create a Company Culture of Transparency
+1. Create a Culture of Transparency

 Lack of information sharing can be a factor in hampering productivity and overall happiness in your company.
 If you establish a system where workers have open access to company operations and planning, this will make them feel like they have a voice.
-What’s even more important is that the this will also build trust between company leadership and the employees.
+What’s even more important is that this will also build trust between company leadership and the employees.
 This is the foundation of any successful business.
 In order to achieve this, open communication channels in the company – use chat services, video conference software, project management platforms, so all workers can be up to date on the latest news.

 2. Have a Developed Vision and Mission